rbontekoe/BAWJ/docs/src/chapter3.md

 The core is the Julia language and libraries.

 The next peel, the domain, defines and materializes domain objects and concepts.
 Between its elements, there must be coherence.
-You only use constructs from the `core.` An invoice or an empty-room are examples.
+You only use constructs from the `core.` `UnpaidInvoice` is an example.

 The next layer is the API.
 The API consists of Julia functions that operate on the domain elements, and are used to create programs.
 You only use constructs from the `core and the domain.`

-`process_list_of_attendees,` `create_invoice,` `create_pdf,` `create_empty_room` are examples.
+`create_unpaidinvoice,` `create_paidinvoice,` `create_pdf` are examples.

  The infrastructure layer is the ultimate peel.
 With its functions, it communicates with the external world.
 Adapters overcome mismatches between interfaces.
 When you write you the code, you use `elements from the inner layers.`